wanderinghominid/wanderinghominid/README.md

 - 👀 I’m interested in ...
 Python and Data Science, Computer Vision
 - 🌱 I’m currently learning ...
 Python and Data Science
 - 💞️ I’m looking to collaborate on ...
 Computer Vision
 - 📫 How to reach me ...
-DM me here
+DM me here or email me at wanderinghominid(at)gmail.com

 <!---
 wanderinghominid/wanderinghominid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.